-This policy outlines the roles, responsibilities and principles which govern the activities of MCC and entities funded by MCC (including other USG or donor entities in receipt of MCC funding.
-Allegations of fraud or corruption against MCC employees and direct MCC contractors are not covered by this policy and instead are handled pursuant to applicable federal laws and federal regulations.
+This policy applies to MCC employees and all other recipients of MCC funding.
+Allegations of fraud or corruption against MCC employees and direct MCC contractors are not covered by this policy and instead are handled pursuant to applicable federal laws and regulations.

-- Millennium Challenge Act of 2003 (P.L.
-No. 108- 199, codified at 22 U.S.C. §7701, et seq.)
+- Millennium Challenge Act of 2003, as amended (22 U.S.C. §7701, et seq.)

 - Foreign Corrupt Practices Act of 1977, as amended (15 U.S.C. §78a, et seq.)

-Related MCC Policies, Procedures, and Guidelines 1
+- Related MCC Policies, Procedures, and Guidelines.
+1

 - Accountable Entity